yairgoldy/antigen_ct/Readme.txt

 nonAgdemo.R containes a dataframe named "nonAgdemo", which includes the Ct value of patients without an AG tests.
 All columns included here are defined as previously.

+Code files:
+libraries.R loads the necessary libraries create_figures.R  plots the figures appearing in the manuscript create_tables.R   craetes the tables